'We don't': NZ's marriage rate lowest since 1971

 Same-sex marriages were first celebrated in New Zealand in August 2013.

-Over the last five years, the average number of same-sex marriages was around 900 a year, 3.5 percent of the average total marriages (23,335) over this time.
+Over the past five years, the average number of same-sex marriages was around 900 a year, 3.5 per cent of the average total marriages (23,335) over this time.

 The number of same-sex marriages registered in New Zealand to overseas residents decreased, coinciding with the introduction of same-sex marriages in Australia from December 2017.
 In 2018, 375 same-sex marriages were registered in New Zealand to overseas residents, down from the peak of 495 in 2017.